yassineM120/yassineM120/README.md

 # 🏄‍♂️ Yassine Mardoume

-**`Developer/designer`**
+**`Developer/UI/UX designer`**

-I'm an Moroccain full-stack developer and logo/web designer building my version of the digital world one step at a time.
+I'm an Moroccain full-stack developer and UI/UX designer building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

 ---